-At the login page, click the "Lost your password?" (on the left side of the page), and SONA will send your password to your official UTD email address.
-On the Lost password page, enter your UTD NetID which takes the form "jjd987000" (this is the prefix of your official UTD email address which takes the form email@example.com); do not enter the "@utdallas.edu" because the system fills this in for you.
+At the login page, click the "Lost your password?" and SONA will send your password to your official UTD email address.
+On the Lost password page, enter your UTD NetID which takes the form "jjd987000" (this is the prefix of your official UTD email address which takes the form firstname.lastname@example.org); do not enter the "@utdallas.edu" because the system fills this in for you.

-IMPORTANT: Your UTD Personal Email Address (which takes the form "firstname.lastname@example.org”) WILL NOT WORK.
-You must use your netid.
+IMPORTANT: Your UTD Personal Email Address (which takes the form "email@example.com”) WILL NOT WORK.
 The system will immediately send an email to your official UTD email address.
 You will need to access that email to retrieve your assigned Password.
 You can change your Password once you login by clicking the "My Profile" button.
-This online system will be the official record of your research participation and will track all your studies and credits while you are a student at UTD.
+This online system will be the official record of your research participation.

 Once you have your User ID/password, you can access the Sona site.
 Select the "Study Sign up" link to browse a list of studies and sign up for those that interest you.
 Here you will find all available studies, study details and eligibility requirements.